Eating Out: 7 Tips For Staying Gluten-Free

 Meats, Poultry & Fish: Seasonings are often used in preparing meats, poultry, and fish, and the ingredients should be verified.
 If prime rib is too rare for your taste, the cook may “cook” it in a pot of “au jus” until it reaches the desired doneness.
 Au jus could come from a can or mix and might contain hydrolyzed wheat protein.

 Fried Foods: The oil used to deep-fry foods may be used for both breaded and non-breaded items, in which case they should be avoided.
 In large restaurants where French fries are cooked in separate fryers, there is less chance of cross-contact with gluten.

-Rice, Starches, and Hash Browns: Some hash browns are frozen and pre-packaged with starch added.
-Ask what other ingredients have been added during cooking.
-Many rice pilafs may have seasonings or added ingredients that you may need to avoid.
-Plain steamed or baked rice cooked in water is a good choice.
+Seasoned Rice: Some rice pilafs and seasoned rice may have added gluten-containing ingredients that you should avoid.
+Plain or steamed rice cooked in water is a good choice.

 Check out our article, 38 Foods Where Gluten May Be ‘Hidden’ to learn more about less obvious and surprising sources of gluten in food.